-- 19.1 Following submissions were advanced by CPPA-G and MOE: - As per decision of the Cabinet Committee on Energy (CCOE) taken on February 27, 2019, the name of EQSPL is appearing in the list of category III.
-The CCOE decision pertaining to EQSPL is that "...may be allowed to proceed ahead subject to becoming successful in the competitive bidding process to be undertaken by AEDB specifically designed for each technology under this category based on the quantum ascertained for each technology by Indicative Generation Capacity Expansion Plan (IGCEP) by NTDCL."
+- 19.1 Following submissions were advanced by CPPA-G and MOE: - As per decision of the Cabinet Committee on Energy (CCOE) taken on February 27, 2019, the name of EBSPL is appearing in the list of category III.
+The CCOE decision pertaining to EBSPL is that "...may be allowed to proceed ahead subject to becoming successful in the competitive bidding process to be undertaken by AEDB specifically designed for each technology under this category based on the quantum ascertained for each technology by Indicative Generation Capacity Expansion Plan (IGCEP) by NTDCL."
 Therefore, the process of tariff determination need to review.
-MOE in its comments on May 06, 2019 while reproducing the decision of CCOE dated February 27, 2019 requested NEPRA to hold up admission/hearing of the new tariff petitions including EQSPL till the issuance of new policy guidelines under the RE Policy 2019.
+MOE in its comments on May 06, 2019 while reproducing the decision of CCOE dated February 27, 2019 requested NEPRA to hold up admission/hearing of the new tariff petitions including EBSPL till the issuance of new policy guidelines under the RE Policy 2019. - Power generation in Pakistan is being procured according to NTDC IGCEP as per PC-4 of Grid Code in line with the demand vs supply position. - NEPRA State of Industry Report, 2017 (SIR-2017) has indicated surplus capacity of 908 MW in the year 2018 and projected to increase to 13,934 MW by the year 2025.
+The surplus generation will result in huge financial burden on the end consumers in the form of capacity payment.

-- Power generation in Pakistan is being procured according to NTDC IGCEP as per PC-4 of Grid Code in line with the demand vs supply position. - NEPRA State of Industry Report, 2017 (SIR 2017) has indicated surplus capacity of 908 MW in the year 2018 and projected to increase to 13,934 MW by the year 2025.
-The surplus generation will result in huge financial burden on the end consumers in the form of capacity payment. - NEPRA must review the proposal of the demand vs. supply situation coupled with quantum of renewable energy to be inducted in the national grid according to the recommendations of the Grid Code Review Panel duly approved by NEPRA from time to time. - New solar power plants are being set up globally at a tariff under 3 cents per kWh.
+- NEPRA must review the proposal of the demand vs. supply situation coupled with quantum of renewable energy to be inducted in the national grid according to the recommendations of the Grid Code Review Panel duly approved by NEPRA from time to time. - New solar power plants are being set up globally at a tariff under 3 cents per kWh.
 Pakistan needs to induct cheap electricity into its existing mix to lower its basket price, in line with the IGCEP.
-Using concentrated photovoltaic and double axis technology through competitive bidding process can result in the acquisition of comparatively lower cost solar generation. - 19.2 The Authority has noted that the aforesaid submissions of CPPA G with respect to SIR 2017, IGCEP and quantum of induction of renewable energy have already been addressed in the generation license decisions of EQSPL and other renewable cases.
+Using concentrated photovoltaic and double axis technology through competitive bidding process can result in the acquisition of comparatively lower cost solar generation. - The Authority has noted that the aforesaid submissions of CPPA-G and MOE respect to SIR-2017, IGCEP and quantum of induction of renewable energy have already been addressed in 19.2 the Generation License decisions of EBSPL and other renewable cases.
 With respect to submission regarding decision of CCOE, the Authority has noted that it has time and again clarified that it decided to induct solar energy through competitive bidding and directed the relevant agencies to develop Request for Proposal (RFP) for that purpose.
-Due to non-finalization of RFP by any agency after the lapse of considerable time period, the process of competitive bidding has not taken place.
-Therefore, it may not be considered appropriate to stop accepting complete applications under Tariff Rules and delay the induction of cheap electricity merely on the basis that relevant entities have caused delay in carrying out competitive bidding.
+Due to nonfinalization of RFP by any agency after the lapse of considerable time period, the process of competitive bidding has not taken place.
+Therefore, it may not be considered appropriate to stop accepting applications on cost plus basis under the NEPRA Tariff Rules and delay the induction of cheap electricity merely on the basis that relevant entities have caused delay in carrying out competitive bidding.
 With respect to the argument of lower tariff, the Authority is of the view that solar tariffs are dependent on multiple factors which include solar irradiance in the area of installation, cost of capital of the country and sizing of the project.
 Comparison of solar tariffs across countries has to be made while considering all these factors and other considerations including state of maturity of the sector in the form of installed capacity base and local manufacturing.
-Notwithstanding above, the tariff being approved in this determination is the lowest in the current mix of the country.
+Notwithstanding above, the tariff being approved in this determination is lower compared to current basket price of electricity.